Basek87/CrediAnalyser/README.md

 5. Thymeleaf frontend

 Java Based Application with Login authentication.
-Main Feature is calculating mortgages and Istalments and show details of loan.
+Main Feature is calculating mortgages and show details of loan.

 Application should load custom data from sql file.